 We have our first ride today as we explore the area north of Ubud across rice fields, villages and temples.
-We visit the famed Tegalalang rice terraces before a challenging climb up the hill road through Perkedui Village.
-Still with strong traditions Perkedui Village is known for its sculptors specialising in making Garuda Wisnu Kencanan (wood carvings of the Golden eagle mounted by Lord Vishnu).
-Our ride continues on to Tampaksiring Village where we explore Tirta Empul, a temple known for its sacred waters where Balinese come to bathe at least once a year in a ritual of cleansing dedicated to Vishnu.
+After a transfer to the Tampaksiring Village area where we explore Tirta Empul, a temple known for its sacred waters where Balinese come to bathe at least once a year in a ritual of cleansing dedicated to Vishnu.
 Next our ride takes us to the royal tombs of Gunung Kawi in Tampak Siring Vilalge.
 Set amidst lush terraces, these 11th Century temples feature 10 rock-cut candi (shrines) carved into the cliff face.
 They stand at 7m and combine ancient Hindu and Buddhist temple features.
 The final leg will take us along back roads to the lesser known temple of Pengukur-Ukur where we can enjoy a refreshment before returning to Ubud.
-Cycle approx. 45km
+Cycle approx. 40km; elevation +460m

 Cycle to Batur Volcano; afternoon mountain bike descent.

 Starting with a ride along the rice terraces we continue by slowly climbing up the road to the Kintamani Plantations area and beyond to the crater rim of Batur Volcano.
+This is a tough climb but the views make it worth the effort.
 Weather permitting we get stunning views of one of Bali’s bigger volcanic lakes.
 After lunch we have a short, sharp descent to the base of the volcano and spend the afternoon cycling on narrow, sandy trails.
 The final part of the trail crosses the most recent lava field and there is ample opportunity to get up close to the volcano the strange moonscapes it has created.
 We finish with a short transfer to our hotel in Kinamani.
-Cycle approx. 60km
+Cycle approx. 50km; elevation +1200m.

 A day cycling, monkey forests, twin lakes, Buddhist monasteries and hot springs.